YaohanJA/superHealthyYou/README.md

 ### Installing

+1. install Python 3.7
+   * go to [Python Software Foundation](https://www.python.org/downloads/) to download the python 3.7
+   * install the file with the guide
+2. install PyCharm
+   * go to [JetBrains](https://www.jetbrains.com/pycharm/) to download Pycharm

+2.

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be